 Meet the Team

-Amber Scardino is the founder and owner of Figment Creative Labs.
-She started teaching art and providing process art experiences out of her garage when her boys were very young in 2013.
+Amber Scardino is the Founder and Director of Figment Creative Labs.
+She started teaching art and providing process art experiences out of her garage when her boys were very young in 2012.
 She loved watching the children’s amazement when they did fizzy experiments, their excitement when they tinkered and created “their greatest inventions”, and was constantly inspired by the children’s wonder and exploration when at play.
 This fueled her to continue her work and want to give those experiences to more children.
 As Figment has grown, so has the menagerie of animals that are cared for at Figment.
 Amber believes that caring for the animals teaches the children empathy and responsibility and is a calming welcoming part of the work done at Figment.
-When she is not at work Amber is home with her family on her mini farm which includes cows, goats, a pig, peacocks, chickens, and two dogs.
+When she is not at work Amber is home with her family on her mini farm which includes cows, goats, a pig, peacocks, chickens, and two dogs and two cats.
 Amber has a degree in business administration, painting and drawing and art history from LSU, but her passion is providing children with creative experiences that spark exploration, wonder, and play.
 As a mother of two and coauthor of the book series STEAM Kids, she believes that art should be a stress-free process that promotes self esteem and confidence.
 She hopes that Figment will inspire creativity in people of all ages, bring families together through art and encourage learning through play.

 Heidi Lowell is a local artist who creates her own watercolors with Texas soils and pigments.
 You can find her art over at www.HeidiLowell.art.
-She comes to us with an abundance of teaching experience including awards like Teach of the Year and the District Innovation in Education Award.
+She comes to us with an abundance of teaching experience including awards like Teacher of the Year and the District Innovation in Education Award.
 She is equally passionate about her own art and sharing the creative process with students of all ages.

 Jennifer Perkins is an artist, writer and creative content designer who has lived in Austin for over 25 years.
 Much like many people here after graduating with her degree in psychology she never left the area.
 She also never used that degree and instead has worked in the craft industry for over 20 years.
 During that time she has hosted television programs, was the editor-in-cheif of a magazine called Kids Crafts 1-2-3 and authored 5 books 4 of which are about children’s crafts.
 She still works regularly with HGTV and has created content for Michaels, the Austin City Limits Music Festival, Amazon and more.
 She also teaches creative workshops around the country.